Matthew530419/Web-API/README_WebAPI.md

 #### 6-1.
 Default coordinate

 - Element.getBoundingClientRect(): Object named Element has function of API regarding coordinate.
-Element include all of DOM on browser, such as tag of image and text and so on.
+Element includes all of DOM on browser, such as tag of image and text and so on.

 - Top of getBoundingClientRect() is same as X coordinate on browser.
 Left is same as Y coordinate.
 In contrast, right is same as right of CSS.
 Bottom is same as bottom of CSS.
 Javascript assign default coordinate top left direction.
 CSS assign default coordinate bottom right direction.